jaewon1013/ci5301/chang-chen-ci5301-syllabus-2016-fall.md

     <td><b>Objectives</b></td>
     <td>
     - Be able to identify Social Media's pros and cons<br>
-    - Be able to create perfessional network</td>
+    - Be able to create perfessional network<br>
+    - Consider issues around social media in education and the workplace</td>
   </tr>
   <tr>
   </tr>